Financial Aid

 Students who are enrolled in a bachelor or master's degree program while pursuing a certificate program are eligible for federal financial assistance if they meet the eligibility requirements for Title IV aid and are enrolled at least half-time.

 Note: Institutional grants and scholarships are awarded up to the direct cost of attendance for residential students for the academic year.
 The cost of attendance at Lindsey Wilson College is defined as tuition and fees, in addition to housing and food for residential students.
 Institutional grants and scholarships are awarded, according to individual need, after federal and state aid is evaluated.
-Institutional grants and scholarships will be adjusted to prevent over-awarding based on the residential student's direct cost of attendance.
+Institutional grants and scholarships will be adjusted to prevent over-awarding based on the student's direct cost of attendance.

 Institutional grants and scholarships are available for eight consecutive semesters for bachelor's degree programs and four consecutive semesters for associate degree programs, when all other restrictions are met.
 Only those students enrolled full-time on the A.P.
 White Campus in Columbia are eligible for institutional grants and scholarships unless otherwise noted.
 All institutional scholarships and grants are subject to change without notice.